ShawnHymel/saleae-docs/_pages/getting-started.md

 </table>

 <div class="notice--warning">
-    <b>Warning:</b> The logic analyzer needs to send a lot of data very quickly over the USB lines.
-As a result, it is recommended that you plug the logic analyzer directly into an available USB port on your computer (i.e. not through a USB hub).
+    <b>Warning:</b> The Logic Analyzer needs to send a lot of data very quickly over the USB lines.
+As a result, it is recommended that you plug the Logic Analyzer directly into an available USB port on your computer (i.e. not through a USB hub).
 Otherwise, you might get an error such as "We're sorry, but the device was not able to keep up with this sample rate."
 </div>

 ## Logic Software Installation